dmitry-ivanov/laravel-wikipedia-grabber/README.md

 echo (new Wikipedia)->page(4848272);
 ```

-The same is true for preview:
+The same is true for the preview method:

 ```php
 echo (new Wikipedia)->preview(4848272);